lastefoto-ee/lastefoto-ee.github.io/content/en/post/baby-photo-shoot-during-the-first-year-of-life/index.md

   - babies

 ---
-Which is preferable: a photo session with a newborn or one taken at 3, 6, or 9 months?
+A photo shoot with a newborn or one taken at 3, 6, or 9 months - which is preferable?
 In order to get the most variety of images, how many photo shootings per year are ideal?
 Such questions are frequently made by young parents.
 Additionally, while the frequency of photo shootings is decided by each family individually based on their preferences and finances, the details of photo shoots at each age may be worthwhile as a recommendation.

 {{< figure src="./baby-photo-shoot-1.jpg" title="Baby photo shoot in Tallinn" >}}